 Thesis: If a thesis is chosen, a thesis committee must be established and a Thesis /Graduate Planning Form (OGS 9) submitted to the Graduate Coordinator.
 The student should develop a research proposal as part of the coursework in EOH 696B.
 The student may enroll in up to 6 units of 698, but must complete, file, and get approval of the final thesis within 2 years of enrolling in 698.
 A student must be registered during the semester when the thesis is submitted (even during summer).
 An SP enrollment is possible.

 If comprehensive examinations are chosen, the student must enroll in EOH 697 during his or her final semester.
 A multiple-choice exam will evaluate fundamental knowledge in Environmental Health; Occupational Health; Toxicology; Epidemiology; and Environmental Policy and Administration.
 Additional essay exam or exams are also required.
 For students choosing the Industrial Hygiene option for their degree, an additional exam covering Industrial Hygiene Evaluation and Control is required.
 If a passing score is not achieved, any exam may be retaken only once.

 Twelve units of electives are required which may be 400, 500, or 600 level courses.
-Courses in other departments are subject to Departmental approval.
-400 level courses must include supplementary work assignments to receive graduate credit.
-One of the three electives must be chosen from EOH 560, EOH 565, EOH 569, EOH 570, and EOH 556 so that at least 21 units of the graduate program are at the 500 or 600 level.
+Courses in other departments are subject to departmental approval, 400 level courses must include supplementary work assignments to receive graduate credit.
+Two of the four electives must be chosen from EOH 560, EOH 569, EOH 570 and EOH 556 so that at least 24 units of the graduate program are at the 500 or 600 level.

 12 Unit Rule